Simplification of the Fermi-L\"owdin Self-Interaction Correction Method for Efficient Self-Interaction-Free Density Functional Calculations: Results and discussion

 \subsection{Highest occupied molecular orbital eigenvalues for 38 selected molecules}

-Janak's theorem relates that the negative of the highest occupied molecular orbital (HOMO) eigenvalue in DFT is equivalent to the vertical ionization potential (IP)\cite{janak1978,PhysRevA.30.2745,PhysRevB.60.4545, perdew1997comment}.
-Since many DFAs do not have a correct asymptotic potential character, their exchange-correlation potentials tend to be too shallow in the asymptotic region, resulting thereby in absolute HOMO eigenvalues that underestimate the IPs.
+Janak's theorem relates that the negative of the highest occupied molecular orbital (HOMO) eigenvalue in DFT is equivalent to the vertical ionization potential (IP).\cite{janak1978,PhysRevA.30.2745,PhysRevB.60.4545, perdew1997comment} Since many DFAs do not have a correct asymptotic potential character, their exchange-correlation potentials tend to be too shallow in the asymptotic region, resulting thereby in absolute HOMO eigenvalues that underestimate the IPs.
 PZSIC is shown to lower the HOMO energy levels by deepening the exchange-correlation potential and widening the HOMO-LUMO gaps.
 This usually results in a much-improved agreement between absolute of HOMO eigenvalues with experimental IPs or higher-level theories.

 Fig. \ref{fig:homo-errors} compares the difference of absolute of HOMO eigenvalues of the 38 molecules that are a subset of G2/97 set and experimental IP for PZSIC-DFA and vSOSIC-DFA for LSDA, PBE, and r$^2$SCAN.
 Although absolute HOMO eigenvalues in PZSIC estimate IPs better than DFA, the absolute HOMO eigenvalues of PZSIC overestimate the experimental IPs by up to 4 eV for the set of molecules studied here. vSOSIC HOMO eigenvalues are in good agreement with PZSIC.
 The eigenvalue spectra of LiBr and NaBr molecules are shown in Supplementary Materials where it can be seen that SOSIC and PZSIC valence eigenvalues are essentially identical.